 - Completion of the application form, including submission of official transcripts of undergraduate study, graduate study and application for audition;

-- Participation in an audition-interview process, which is scheduled once each year in March or April.
+- Participation in an audition-interview process, which is scheduled once each year.
 This audition consists of:

 - being observed in modern technique class (intermediate-level skill is required);